 The following list includes some of the preservation and enhancement needs provided through members' generous donations to reach the organization's goals.

-The Friends of Music Hall is proud to present our 2022 Annual Report.
+The Friends of Music Hall is proud to present our 2023 Annual Report.
 Learn about the people, programs and preservation efforts that reflect the mission of our organization.
 Read about each committee, their members and their accomplishments.
-Enjoy the beautiful photography of Cincinnati Music Hall provided by board member Joanne Grueter, Philip Groshong, Malinda Hartong, J. Miles Wolf and Matt Zory.
+Enjoy the beautiful photography of Cincinnati Music Hall provided by board member Joanne Grueter, Malinda Hartong, and Matt Zory.
 As you read the report, we hope our work and dedication to Music Hall will inspire you to become a first-time member or renew your membership to the Friends of Music Hall.
 Read our Annual Report Here.

 Recent Special Project: